outofmbufs/tokenizer/README.md

 Note that the backslash/newline has been completely filtered out by `linefilter` and a single IDENTIFIER that was "split" across that escaped line boundary has been produced.
 Applications can provide their own, more-elaborate, input filters if necessary.

+### Returning a different Token type (TokenID) in an action() method

+Consider this example set of rules:

+    rules = [
+        TokenMatch('CONSTANT', r'-?[0-9]+')
+        TokenMatchIgnore('WHITESPACE', r'\s+'),
+    ]

+Now suppose the requirement is that 16-bit values (whether signed or unsigned) become CONSTANT tokens but larger values become BIGNUM tokens.
+This can't really be specified via the regular expression, so some magic in an `action` is required.

+This is possible, by making a subclass of TokenMatch and using a provided `AltTokInfo` class for the `action` method return value.
+This code does all that:

+    from tokenizer import Tokenizer, _TInfo, AltTokInfo
+    from tokenizer import TokenMatch, TokenMatchIgnore, TokenIDOnly

+    class TokenMatchConstantOrBignum(TokenMatch):
+        # the default __init__() works just fine, only need an action:
+        def action(self, value, tkz, /):
+            value = int(value)
+            if value >= -32768 and value < 65536:
+                return _TInfo(value=value)    # it's ok as is

+            # instead of a CONSTANT, make a BIGNUM token
+            return AltTokInfo(value, 'BIGNUM', tkz.TokenID, tkz.tokenfactory)

+    rules = [
+        # This will return CONSTANT or BIGNUM tokens
+        TokenMatchConstantOrBignum('CONSTANT', r'-?[0-9]+'),

+        # this has to be in here so there *is* a token type 'BIGNUM'
+        TokenIDOnly('BIGNUM'),

+        # standard "ignore wnitespace"
+        TokenMatchIgnore('WHITESPACE', r'\s+'),
+    ]

+    tkz = Tokenizer(rules)
+    for t in tkz.string_to_tokens("-400 65535 65536 -1"):
+        print(t.id, t.value)

+This will output:

+    TokenID.CONSTANT -400
+    TokenID.CONSTANT 65535
+    TokenID.BIGNUM 65536
+    TokenID.CONSTANT -1

+Obviously this example is somewhat contrived, but the pattern will likely be useful for other real cases.
+To understand how it works, look at the AltTokInfo implementation (in the tokenizer module):

+    class AltTokInfo:
+        def __init__(self, value, alttokname, tokenID_enum, tokmaker):
+            self.value = value
+            self.alttokname = alttokname
+            self.tokenID_enum = tokenID_enum
+            self.tokmaker = tokmaker

+        def tokenfactory(self, tokid, value, location):
+            tokid = self.tokenID_enum[self.alttokname]
+            return self.tokmaker(tokid, value, location)

+The `action` routine of TokenMatchConstantOrBignum returns a normal (and simple) `_TInfo` object when the token type ('CONSTANT') doesn't need to be changed.
+In that case the framework will not find any `tokenfactory` attribute in the return object it gets from `action` and it will create a normal token in the usual way.

+But in the BIGNUM case, `action` returns an `AltTokInfo` object.
+The framework will find that `tokenfactory` method in that object, and call that in lieu of the normal tokenfactory (typically the Token() class). `AltTokInfo.tokenfactory` will still call that same class, of course, but first it gets the opportunity to fuss around with the arguments and so it can switch up the tokid to the one desired (BIGNUM).

+A variation of this technique is also useful for returning an entirely different class of Token if desired; see the next section.

 ### Using a different `Token`
 There are several ways to make the `Tokenizer` produce a different object than the built-in `Token` definition.
 The easiest is to supply keyword argument `tokenfactory` to `Tokenizer`: